bioinfo-YCU/ConnectomeDB/README.md

 git push origin your-branch-name
 ```

+**Important**
-Create a pull request (PR) from your forked repository to the main repository.
-You can do this by navigating to the "Pull Requests" tab in the original repository and clicking "New Pull Request."
+**Afterwards, create a pull request (PR) from your forked repository to the main repository.
+You can do this by navigating to the "Pull Requests" tab in the original repository and clicking "New Pull Request."**

 Be sure to describe your changes clearly in the PR description, so the maintainers can understand the purpose and scope of your changes.